Christina Mireles

 Lupe Vazquez

-Lupe Vazquez is passionate about supporting and advocating for low-income, first generation, and undocumented background community members.
+Lupe Vazquez is passionate about supporting and advocating for low-income, first-generation, and undocumented community members.
 She is committed to helping youth reach their full academic and personal potential while remaining their authentic selves.

 Previous to working at The Peninsula College Fund, Lupe obtained her B.A in Critical Race and Ethnic Studies in 2022 from the University of California, Merced.
 During her time at UC Merced, she worked for The Success Mentor Program where she mentored first generation students by providing campus resources and social support to help them navigate their first year.
 She also conducted research through her school's Undergraduate Research in Humanities program which focused on humanizing undocumented youth’s experience through storytelling and uplifting their lived experiences.